airlift/drift/drift-codec/README.md

 Drift does *not* support the potentially error-prone method of using the Java ordinal for automatic mapping.

+One enumeration constant may be annotated with `@ThriftEnumUnknownValue`, and this constant will be used when an unknown value is encountered during deserialization.
+If no enum constant is designated as the unknown value, an exception will be thrown instead.

 ```java
 @ThriftEnum
 public enum Letter